ernfk/Calculator/TaskToDo.md

 5. Change `,` to `.` `Done: 11.12.2017`

 Additional improvements for future:
-1. Add history of last calculations.
+1. Add history of last calculations `Done: 11.12.2017`
 2. Add memorizing the result to use it next time (M).
 3. Add modulo, square root, math power.

+Connect do DB
+1. Save calculations (history)